Tuesday, April 17, 2012 - 5:30pm - 7:30pm

 In the first event of the Food (In)Security series, Ken Cook discusses the enormous challenges as Congress begins work to reauthorize the omnibus Farm Bill.

 Read the Chicago Maroon's coverage of Ken Cook's talk:

 Prominent environmental advocate Ken Cook assessed standing legislation and advocated for changes to the 2012 Farm Bill Tuesday in Swift Hall.Cook, the president and co-founder of the Environmental Working Group (EWG), a non-profit environmental advocacy group, promoted policy reevaluation in the pending omnibus bill that is passed through Congress every five years.
 The Farm Bill encompasses food stamp programs, subsidies for farms, and funding for agricultural conservation projects.“The Environmental Working Group’s top priority in the Farm Bill is protecting the food stamp program, the SNAP program,” Cook said.
 “We are the only national environmental organization at all that has taken a stand on that issue.” ...
 Read the rest of the story »

 Ken Cook has spent much of his professional life at the center of the debate over the nation's federal agriculture and food policy.
 His fingerprints can be found on every farm bill going back for more than three decades, and was a principal architect of the landmark conservation provisions of the 1985 farm bill, which for the first time attempted to shift U.S. farm policy from a narrow focus on maximum crop production to conservation of land, water, wetlands and wildlife.

-This Program on the Global Environment Distinguished Lecture is also the first program in the Center for International Studies spring quarter series, Food (In)Security: Access, Equity, Frameworks.
-The event is cosponsored by CIS, the Program on the Global Environment, and University Communications.
+This Program on the Global Environment Distinguished Lecture was also the first program in the Center for International Studies spring quarter series, Food (In)Security: Access, Equity, Frameworks.
+The event was cosponsored by CIS, the Program on the Global Environment, and University Communications.